pdee/pdee/doc/commands-python-mode.rst

 -----------------------
 Builds Python-shell commands from executable found in LOCAL.

-If LOCAL is empty, shell-command `find' searches beneath current directory.
+If LOCAL is empty, shell-command ‘find’ searches beneath current directory.
-Eval resulting buffer to install it, see customizable `py-extensions'.
+Eval resulting buffer to install it, see customizable ‘py-extensions’.

 py-end-of-string
 ----------------